FAQ – Frequently Asked Questions

 The following links are new to us and we have never tried them:

 In addition, it is a good idea to check out gear and sleeping bag reviews. here are a couple of reviewers we have found useful:

 Are meals included?

 Most meals are vegetarian.
 (Due to the remoteness of camp, it is difficult storing easily perishable foods.)
 Nevertheless, we do include meat in our menu when possible.
-Fresh drinking water is available at all times.
+Fresh drinking water is available at camp.

 Weekend Wilderness Survival School has a recommended list of food items in the registration packet.